-In all cases we encourage you to identify how your development can complement or contribute to the enhancement of the landscape.
-You will need to submit drawings showing the existing and proposed landscape with your planning application.
-For sites which include changes of level, cross sections are useful, and for some schemes, illustrations may also be helpful.
-The scale of the drawings should be adequate for purpose eg 1:100 or 1:50 for smallscale landscape schemes.
+- eg 1:100 or 1:50 for small-scale landscape schemes.
 A north point and key to any symbols used on the drawings should be included.
-Where relevant, landscape plans must show other related works such as new footpaths, sustainable drainage systems (SUDS) and street lighting equipment.

-Landscaping works in the vicinity of your development can strengthen/enhance existing landscape features, provide a framework that improves the appearance of the development in its setting, or provide some screening that helps to reduce adverse impacts.

-You should consider new landscaping works especially where any residual impacts have not been resolved through siting and design, and produce a landscaping scheme that will reduce these.
-The nature and quality of on-going management is also vitally important if the benefits of a landscaping scheme are to be secured into the long-term.

-You should submit details of any hard and soft landscaping that exists or that you propose to undertake.

-Hard landscaping includes all hard surfaces to be retained or formed within the site including paved areas, car park surfaces, steps, walls, fences, roads, paths seating, lighting and other features.
-This should include details of all existing and proposed hard landscape materials and their location within the site and any servicing areas (e.g. new access tacks).
+Where relevant, landscape plans must show other related works such as new footpaths, sustainable drainage systems (SUDS) and street lighting equipment. - 6.36 Landscaping works in the vicinity of your development can strengthen/ enhance existing landscape features, provide a framework that improves the appearance of the development in its setting, or provide some screening that helps to reduce adverse impacts. - 6.37 You should consider new landscaping works especially where any residual impacts have not been resolved through siting and design, and produce a landscaping scheme that will reduce these.
+The nature and quality of ongoing management is also vitally important if the benefits of a landscaping scheme are to be secured into the long-term. - 6.38 You should submit details of any hard and soft landscaping that exists or that you propose to undertake. - 6.39 Hard landscaping includes all hard surfaces to be retained or formed within the site including paved areas, car park surfaces, steps, walls, fences, roads, paths seating, lighting and other features.
+This should include details of all existing and proposed hard landscape materials and their location within the site and any servicing areas (eg new access tacks).
 As a general rule, simple design using a limited range of good quality and robust materials looks better and works better.
 Re-use or retention of existing original materials such as railings or stone walls is encouraged as these can help retain local landscape character.
+To
-To control light pollution, lighting schemes must be designed to minimise light spillage and glare, especially where the site is in a rural area or on the edge of a settlement.

-Soft landscaping refers to all vegetation which is to be retained or planted within the site including areas of grass, as well as to watercourses, ditches, ponds and wetlands.
-Some existing areas may be of nature conservation interest and some may contain statutory protected species and habitats under the Wildlife and Countryside Act and the Nature Conservation (Scotland) Act 2004.

-Certain plants will be more suited to the physical conditions of the site and to the local landscape character than others.
+- control light pollution, lighting schemes must be designed to minimise light spillage and glare, especially where the site is in a rural area or on the edge of a settlement. - 6.40 Soft landscaping refers to all vegetation which is to be retained or planted within the site including areas of grass, as well as to watercourses, ditches, ponds and wetlands.
+Some existing areas may be of nature conservation interest and some may contain statutory protected species and habitats under the Wildlife and Countryside Act and the Nature Conservation (Scotland) Act 2004. - 6.41 Certain plants will be more suited to the physical conditions of the site and to the local landscape character than others.
 As a general rule, locally native species are preferable for countryside boundaries and for large scale planting.
 It is also recommended that large tree species which will make a long-term contribution to the rural or urban landscape are included in landscape schemes, where space permits.
-You should set out the species, number (or planting density), distribution and sizes of any proposed new planting and mixes for grass and wildflower seeding.

-Managing the nature and pace of change is important in achieving both short-term and long-term landscape benefits.
+You should set out the species, number (or planting density), distribution and sizes of any proposed new planting and mixes for grass and wildflower seeding. - 6.42 Managing the nature and pace of change is important in achieving both short-term and long-term landscape benefits.
 Poor management of a construction site could mean losing some of the site characteristics that are crucial to the sensitive siting and design of your development, and adversely affecting the 'recovery' of the site.
 You should therefore submit a Construction Method Statement (CMS) which takes account of Construction Codes of practice which address these issues.

-The CMS should demonstrate that:
+6.43 The CMS should demonstrate that: